 42 inches wide.
 These bar sets cost $20 to $80.
 Although they wont resist

-attack as well as fully welded bars, if properly installed they will discourage
+attack as effectively as fully welded bars, if properly installed they

-all but the most determined intruders.
-Some hardware stores have begun
+will discourage all but the most determined intruders.
+Some hardware stores

-to stock fully welded window bars, although the selection is limited and
+have begun to stock fully welded window bars, although the selection is

-may not be suitable for your windows.
-If the width doesnt fit exactly,
+limited and may not be suitable for your windows.
+If the width doesnt